The photon PDF within the CT18 global analysis

 \subsection{$WH$ production}

-At $pp$ colliders with sufficient $\sqrt{s}$, $W$ associated a Higgs boson ({\it i.e.}, $WH$) production can proceed through a Drell-Yan-like mechanism mediated by $W$-boson exchange, as depicted in the diagram shown in Fig.~\ref{feyn:WH}(a).
-At one higher EW (or QED) order, we can also have contributions from SPI processes like that appearing in Fig.~\ref{feyn:WH}(b).
-The QCD calculation for $WH$ production can be achieved at NNLO with MCFM \cite{Campbell:2019dru}, while the EW corrections considered here can be performed by means of the HAWK package \cite{Denner:2011id} or the general-purpose generator MadGraph\_aMC@NLO \cite{Frederix:2018nkq}.
+At $pp$ colliders with sufficient $\sqrt{s}$, $W$-boson-associated Higgs ({\it i.e.}, $WH$) production can proceed through a Drell-Yan-like mechanism mediated by $W$-boson exchange, as depicted in the diagram shown in Fig.~\ref{feyn:WH}, upper left.
+At one higher EW (or QED) order, we can also have contributions from SPI processes like that appearing in Fig.~\ref{feyn:WH}, right diagram.
+The QCD calculation for $WH$ production can be achieved at NNLO with MCFM \cite{Campbell:2019dru} or \textsc{vh@nnlo}~\cite{Harlander:2018yio}, while the EW corrections considered here can be performed by means of the HAWK package \cite{Denner:2011id} or the general-purpose generator MadGraph\_aMC@NLO \cite{Frederix:2018nkq}.
 Here, we consider the total inclusive\footnote{By ``total inclusive,'' we mean the full phase space without any fiducial cuts; the $W$ and $H$ bosons are assumed to be on-shell final states without subsequent decay.} cross section for $W^+H$ production at a 13 TeV $pp$ collider as a demonstration.
-Following these considerations, we plot the absolute differential cross section, $\dd\sigma/\dd M_{WH}$, in Fig.~\ref{fig:WH}(a), performed here at NNLO in pQCD and with NLO EW effects based on the CT18lux PDF.
+Following these considerations, we plot the absolute differential cross section, $\dd\sigma/\dd M_{WH}$, in Fig.~\ref{fig:WH}, upper left, performed here at NNLO in pQCD and with NLO EW effects based on the CT18lux PDF.
 We observe that the absolute differential cross section drops as drastically as by four magnitudes when the $WH$ invariant mass increases up to 2 TeV.
 At large invariant mass, the size of NLO EW correction can be as significant as $\calO(1)$ compared with the pure NNLO QCD prediction.

-In order to examine the importance of the photon-initiated contribution, we show the ratio of the SPI cross section to the total one, \emph{i.e.}, NNLO QCD and NLO EW, in Fig.~\ref{fig:WH}(b).
+In order to examine the importance of the photon-initiated contribution, we show the ratio of the SPI cross section to the total one, \emph{i.e.}, NNLO QCD and NLO EW, in Fig.~\ref{fig:WH}, upper right.
 We see that right above the threshold around $M_{WH}\sim$200 GeV, the SPI processes only contribute about 1\% to the total cross section.
 In contrast, when the $M_{WH}$ increases up to 2 TeV, the SPI contribution becomes 60\% --- exceeding even the pure QCD cross section --- which highlights the importance of the photon contribution.
-In addition, we also show the PDF uncertainty, which is about 2\%, significantly reduced when compared with the first generation ones shown in Fig.~\ref{fig:WH} (c).
+In addition, we also show the PDF uncertainty, which is about 2\%, significantly reduced when compared with the first generation ones shown in Fig.~\ref{fig:WH}, lower plot.